 Find your “why”.
 Focus on the financial savings, improved cardio, reduced risk of cancer, longer life, improved taste and smell, or the dozens of other reasons that make quitting the right choice.

 There is always help available.
-Chat to your family, friends, GP, or Quitline and get the right advice for your situation.
+Chat with your family, friends, GP, or Quitline and get the right advice for your situation.
 Keep occupied, and before you know it, it will be weeks since you put out your last cigarette.

 Get a Skin Check

 Get a skin check before summer really hits!
 Do you know what your skin type is?
 Have you noticed any spots you are worried about?
 Have you had sunspots frozen before?
 A full skin check with your GP will tease out nasty skin lesions, especially skin cancers.
-Never underestimate the brunt of summer sun, irrespective of time of the day.
+Never underestimate the brunt of the summer sun, irrespective of the time of the day.

 Prevention is better than cure.
 Cover yourself up if you’ll be in the sun for extended periods of time.
 So many of us hit the beach during the holiday break.
 If that’s you and your family, make sure you’re all taking appropriate precautions.
 Slip, slop, slap – it works.